juicedata/juicefs-csi-driver/docs/en/administration/ai-assisted-deployment-guide.md

 - “Help me install JuiceFS CSI Driver in this cluster.
 Plan first and do not apply anything.”
 - “Review this StorageClass and PVC plan for an Enterprise on-premises file system.”
 - “My PVC is Pending.
 Inspect events and CSI Controller logs before proposing changes.”
-- “Plan an offline CSI deployment using our private registry.”
+- “Compare this behavior with the source code for our deployed CSI Driver release.”
 - “Check whether our Mount Pod and cache configuration are production-ready.”

 | Scenario | Modules loaded |